David-Yakin/express-server/README.md

 #### Response

-If the user is in the database and the password sent is correct, The response will be a the following string with status code 201
+If the user is in the database and the password sent is correct, The response will be a like the following string with status code 201

 ```
-You are logged in!
+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJfaWQiOiIxZTIwYWQ2MC01NjA0LTExZWUtYmM4OC01MTMzYTRmNGQyZjQiLCJpc0FkbWluIjp0cnVlLCJpYXQiOjE2OTUxMTI4NDJ9.OP1MXC4m8XyNS3zzuIeJyme8hopRRrbnlu3Qg7jNmsw
 ```

 #### API for Information about all the users